 But few things are more frustrating on laundry day than taking freshly washed gym clothes or sports uniforms out of the washer - only to find smelly odors remain.

 I took it home and removed the smelly blue blanket from beneath the cat (she wasn't too happy) and grabbed my son's laundry basket full of school uniforms and sweaty basketball clothes.
-(He was very happy - Mom was doing his laundry!)
+(He was very happy, however - Mom was doing his laundry!)

 Into the washing machine went the loads with their various sweaty, pet odors.
 And out came clean laundry that smelled, well, like nothing.
 Not pets, not laundry detergent - simply no scent at all.

-For those of us who don't like the smell of detergent on our clothes (not to mention lingering pet or sweaty odors) that was a hallelujah moment.
-It actually worked!
+For those of us who don't like the smell of detergent on our clothes (not to mention lingering pet or sweaty odors), that was a hallelujah moment.
+It worked!

 Then, of course, I wanted to know exactly how this fabric odor remover worked.
 So I did some research.
 Here's what I found.

-Normal detergents use fragrances and other ingredients to mask the odors you think you're washing out.
-Odorklenz provides complete odor elimination through a blend of naturally derived, safe, and effective elements that completely eliminate odors instead of masking them with other smells.
+Regular detergents use fragrances and other ingredients to mask the odors you think you're washing out.
+Odorklenz laundry provides complete odor elimination through a blend of naturally derived, safe, and effective elements that eliminate odors instead of masking them with other smells.